-3 There is a medium- high risk of significant prudential impact on the investment firm considering the level of inherent risk and the management and controls. concentration is medium to high. investment firm's market risk policy and strategy relative to its overall strategy and risk appetite.
-The organisational framework for market risk lacks clear responsibilities and a clear separation of tasks between risk takers and management and control functions.
-4 There is a high risk of significant prudential impact on the investment firm considering the level of inherent risk and the management and controls. firm's market risk exposures is high.
-Market risk measurement, monitoring and reporting systems are not sufficient or consistent enough, some risks are not properly monitored or reported.
-Internal limits and the control framework for market risk are not in line with the investment firm's risk management strategy and risk appetite.
+There is a high risk of significant prudential impact on the investment firm considering the level of inherent risk and the management and controls.

+- The nature and composition of market risk exposures imply high risk. - The complexity of the investment firm's market risk exposures is high. - The level of market risk concentration is high. - The investment firm's exposures to market risk generate returns that have a high degree of volatility. - Market risk measurement, monitoring and reporting systems are not sufficient or consistent enough, some risks are not properly monitored or reported. - Internal limits and the control framework for market risk are not in line with the investment firm's risk management strategy and risk appetite.